mlc-mlapis/docs/src/documentation/services/databases.md

 Both application balancers or MariaDB service containers are located on **different physical computers** to prevent service outages in the event of any fatal failure on a single physical computer.

+Below you can see the same schema but with all relations among internal parts.
+And the legend can help you with understanding.

 ![Zerops MariaDB Service](./images/Zerops-MariaDB-Service-Detail.png "Zerops MariaDB Service")

 <!-- markdownlint-disable DOCSMD004 -->